metadatacenter/cedar-embeddable-editor/README.md

 ### Optional configuration parameters

-The are other optional configuration parameters available for controlling various aspects of the CEE user interface.
+There are other optional configuration parameters available for controlling various aspects of the CEE user interface.
 Most of these are self-explanatory.
 The example below includes the default values in cases, where the parameter isn't explicitly declared.

 ```json
 {